codeunion/linkedout-example/README.md

 [View pull request](../../pull/5).
 [Download release](https://github.com/codeunion/linkedout-example/archive/v1.0.0.zip).

-- [X] A user may add skills directly on their résumé show page
+- [X] User may add skills directly on their résumé show page
-- [X] Adding skills does not require a page refresh (i.e. must be AJAX)
+- [X] Adding skills does not require a page refresh
 - [X] Added skills immediately show on the page in the appropriate spot
-- [X] A user may add jobs directly to their résumé show page, including the job title, description, and company name
+- [X] User may add jobs directly to their résumé show page, including the job title, description, and company name
-- [X] Adding jobs does not require a page refresh (i.e. must be AJAX)
+- [X] Adding jobs does not require a page refresh
 - [X] Added jobs immediately show on the page in the appropriate spot

 This is the first release with JavaScript and jQuery included.
 As a reference, here are some of the resources used to accomplish the features in this release: